Skip to content

 Moorpark College seeks instructional lab tech

-Admin 12 October 2018 lab techMoorpark College
+Biosphere Editor 12 October, 2018 lab techMoorpark College

 Moorpark College in Ventura County seeks a full-time technician to support instructional labs, maintaining supplies and setting up teaching labs.
 Minimum requirements are a bachelor’s…